-Rats receiving up to 434 mg/kg/day of dietary nitroglycerin for 2 years developed dose-related fibrotic and neoplastic changes in liver, including carcinomas, and interstitial cell tumors in testes.
+Carcinogenicity potential of nitroglycerin was evaluated in rats receiving up to 434 mg/kg/day of dietary nitroglycerin for 2 years.
+Rats developed dose-related fibrotic and neoplastic changes in liver, including carcinomas, and interstitial cell tumors in testes.
 At high dose, the incidences of hepatocellular carcinomas in males was 48% and in females was 33%, compared to 0% in untreated controls.
 Incidences of testicular tumors were 52% vs. 8% in controls.
 Lifetime dietary administration of up to 1058 mg/kg/day of nitroglycerin was not tumorigenic in mice.

-Nitroglycerin was weakly mutagenic in Ames tests performed in 2 different laboratories.
-Nevertheless, there was no evidence of mutagenicity in an in vivo dominant lethal assay with male rats treated with doses up to about 363 mg/kg/day, PO, or in ex vivo cytogenetic tests in rat and dog tissues.
+Nitroglycerin was mutagenic in Ames tests performed in 2 different laboratories.
+Nevertheless, there was no evidence of mutagenicity in an in vivo dominant lethal assay with male rats treated with doses up to about 363 mg/kg/day, PO, or in ex vivo cytogenetic tests in rat and dog cells.

-In a 3-generation reproduction study, rats received dietary nitroglycerin at doses up to about 434 mg/kg/day for 6 months prior to mating of the F0 generation, with treatment continuing through successive F1 and F2 generations.
+In a 3-generation reproduction study, rats received dietary nitroglycerin at doses up to about 434 mg/kg/day for 6 months prior to mating of the F generation, with treatment continuing through successive F and F generations.
 The high dose was associated with decreased feed intake and body weight gain in both sexes at all matings.
-No specific effect on the fertility of the F0 generation was seen.
+No specific effect on the fertility of the F generation was seen.
 Infertility noted in subsequent generations, however, was attributed to increased interstitial cell tissue and aspermatogenesis in the high-dose males.
-In this 3-generation study, there was no clear evidence of teratogenicity.
+In this 3- generation study, there was no clear evidence of teratogenicity.

 Animal reproduction and teratogenicity studies have not been conducted with nitroglycerin sublingual tablets.
-Teratology studies in rats and rabbits, however, were conducted with topically applied nitroglycerin ointment at doses up to 80 mg/kg/day and 240 mg/kg/day, respectively.
-No toxic effects on dams or fetuses were seen at any dose tested.
+However, teratology studies conducted in rats and rabbits with topically applied nitroglycerin ointment at dosages up to 80 mg/kg/day and 240 mg/kg/day, respectively revealed no toxic effects on dams or fetuses.

 There are no adequate and well-controlled studies in pregnant women.
 Nitroglycerin should be given to a pregnant woman only if clearly needed.